 Tejada’s publications on art history include National Camera: Photography and Mexico’s Image Environment (2009) and Celia Alvarez Muñoz (2009).
 He has co-curated exhibitions on Manuel Alvarez Bravo and Luis Gispert.
 From 1987 to 1997 Tejada lived in Mexico City, where he served on the editorial board of the magazine Vuelta and was executive editor of Artes de México.
 He founded and co-edits the journal Mandorla: New Writing from the Americas.

-A former professor at the University of California at San Diego and the University of Texas at Austin, Tejada was appointed Distinguished Endowed Chair in Art History by Southern Methodist University’s Meadows School of the Arts in 2010.
+A former professor at the University of California at San Diego, the University of Texas at Austin, and Southern Methodist University, Tejada was appointed the Hugh Roy and Lillie Cranz Cullen Distinguished Professor of English and Creative Writing at the University of Houston in 2014.